proofgeist/fms-xml-client/README.md

 A Promise based FileMaker Server XML gateway client for node.js. note!
 Becuase of CORS issues with FileMaker server this is only useful in node.
 It will not work in the browser.

-## 2.x Verson Breaking Change
+### 2.x Verson Breaking Change
 recid and modid are now returned in the same format that get sent it ie `-recid` and `-modid`

+### 2.1 added expiremental createClient function
+new Function that will create client with some built in methods, like save, upsert, find, delete etc. Pass in the same options as when making the raw request (see below)

+`const createClient = require('fms-xml-client').createClient`

 ## Goals

-Make it easy to make request to FileMaker Server's xml gateway.
-We may add some convenience function in the future, but right now you just construct an options object with the following properties and pass it to the client.
+Make it easy to make request to FileMaker Server's xml gateway

 * server - the server url
 * auth - an object with "user" and "pass" properties